MicrosoftDocs/winrt-api/windows.networking.connectivity/connectionprofile_getnetworkusageasync_665790436.md

 [DataUsageGranularity](datausagegranularity.md) is used to indicate the desired granularity of the returned data and affects the length of the returned list.
 [NetworkUsageStates](networkusagestates.md) is used to indicate the desired network usage configuration.

 ## -parameters

 ### -param startTime
 The start time over which to retrieve data.
 Can be no more than 60 days prior to the current time.
-If the specified granularity is PerMinute, the start time can be no more than 120 minutes prior to the current time.
+If the specified *granularity* is PerMinute, then the start time can be no more than 120 minutes prior to the current time.

 ### -param endTime
 The end time over which to retrieve data.

 ### -param granularity
 The desired granularity of the returned usage statistics.
-Each elements in the list corresponds to the network usage per the specified granularity, for example, usage per hour.
+Each elements in the list corresponds to the network usage per the specified granularity; for example, usage per hour.

 ### -param states
 The state of the connection profile for which usage data should be returned.